back-xy/hr-management-api/README.md

 ## Documentation

-API documentation is available in the source code under `docs/hr-management-api.postman_collection.json`.
+API documentation is available in the source code at `docs/hr-management-api.postman_collection.json`.

 ## Testing